gergo85/oc-backend-plus/README.md

 ##Backend toolkit plugin
-This plugin extend the backend to some new dashboard widgets, form widgets, useful features and front-end components.
+This plugin extend the back-end to some new dashboard widgets, form widgets, useful features and front-end components.

 ###New back-end features
+* __Enable the gzip compression.__ [More info &raquo;](https://developers.google.com/speed/docs/insights/EnableCompression))
+* Hide the menu description in sidebar.
 * __Focus the search field automatically.__
-* Hide the menu description in sidebar.
+* Hide the search field in sidebar.
 * __Rounded profile image is optional in top menu.__
 * Show the virtual keyboard by input fields.
 * __Hide the label in top menu.__
-* Hide the search field in sidebar.
+* Hide the "Find more themes" link in Design.
 * __Add the clear button to input fields.__
-* Hide the "Find more themes" link in Design.
-* __Uninstall the October Demo plugin.__
+* Uninstall the October Demo plugin.

 ###New dashboard widgets
 * __System status plus (updates, plugins and themes)__